fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13c.md

 }
 ```

-Make the corresponding changes to the model corresponding to the table<i>users</i>:
+Make corresponding changes to the model corresponding to the table <i>users</i>:

 ```js
 User.init({